pingcap/docs-cn/op-guide/ansible-deployment.md

 ## Download TiDB-Ansible to the Control Machine

+Login to the Control Machine using the `tidb` user account and enter the `/home/tidb` directory.
 Use the following command to download the corresponding version of TiDB-Ansible from GitHub [TiDB-Ansible project](https://github.com/pingcap/tidb-ansible).
 The default folder name is `tidb-ansible`.

 Download the 1.0 version:

 ```
+cd /home/tidb
 git clone -b release-1.0 https://github.com/pingcap/tidb-ansible.git
 ```